When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Could you take a shorter trip to Japan next year?

 Perhaps you could leverage credit card rewards to fly for cheap or free?
 Maybe you could stay at low-cost AirBNBs while you’re there.
-It’d be an opportunity to do a little “field research” ahead of your much longer, more cushy retirement trip you’ve been dreaming of.
+It’d be an opportunity to do a little “field research” ahead of the much longer, more cushy retirement trip you’ve been dreaming of.

 A balanced life